SAP-samples/btp-events-to-business-actions-framework/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/btp-events-to-business-actions-framework)](https://api.reuse.software/info/github.com/SAP-samples/btp-events-to-business-actions-framework)

 This repository contains code samples and instructions for developing an extension application in SAP BTP.
 The sample application has been developed in a partner collaboration to help customers integrate any type of events from systems into SAP ecosystem via SAP BTP.
 This application helps to configure  actions that needs to be taken in SAP LoB systems based on the events that is received in SAP Event Mesh.
+The application scenario you will develop leverages Event-To-Business actions framework (extension application).

 There are two scenarios described in this repository.
 In this tutorial, the events are received from Azure IoT Platform and the actions for these events are taken in SAP S/4HANA.
 You can use this application to further customize it for other systems as well.